In Depth Baby Product Reviews Led by a Pediatrician

 Weight/Size

 The Doona is ridiculously heavy because it includes an attached stroller.
-With a weight of 17.2 lbs, it is vastly heavier than the competition by a wide margin.
-While the ability to push it makes the weight more acceptable, if you don't want to stroll or can't in your location, then you'll be stuck carrying this beast.
-If you are hoping for a carrier to carry, you don't want this monster as your only car seat.
-If your lifestyle is more strolling than anything, it might make the weight allowable.
-Be aware that this will likely become prohibitively heavy to tote as your baby grows.
+With a weight of 17.2 lbs, it is vastly heavier than the competition.
+While the ability to push it makes the weight more acceptable, if you don't want to stroll or can't in your location, then you'll be stuck carrying it.
+If you hope to carry it, you don't want this monster as your only car seat.
+If your lifestyle is more strolling, you might be able to overlook the heft.
+This will likely become prohibitively heavy to tote as your baby grows.

 Should You Buy the Doona?